TBD54566975/developer.tbd.website/site/blog/2024-09-26-preptember-amping-it-up-for-hacktoberfest24.md

 - Every Tuesday, **Community Office Hours** - Join us every Tuesday at 1p ET for the month of October, where we will go over PR reviews, live Q&A, and more.
 This event occurs on [Discord](https://discord.com/channels/937858703112155166/1008794207462359170).

 **Live Events Calendar** - Keep tabs on our [Discord](https://discord.com/channels/937858703112155166/1288493373354938429) or [developer.tbd.website](https://developer.tbd.website/community) for our future events & sneak peeks - we're always cooking up something new!

-## More Resources for First-Time Contributors
+## 📚 Resources for First-Time Contributors

 - 📖 [How to Contribute on GitHub](https://www.dataschool.io/how-to-contribute-on-github/)
 - 🛠 [Git Cheatsheet](https://education.github.com/git-cheat-sheet-education.pdf)